vorudev/vorudev/README.md

 # Hi 👋!
 My name is Kirill and i'm a Fullstack Web Developer

-**Languages and Tools I use:** Typescript, Next.js, React, Node.js, Tailwind, Drizzle, Neon postgreSQL, BetterAuth, Shadcn, Resend and framer-motion with gsap for animations.
+**Languages and Tools I use:** Typescript, Next.js, React, Node.js, Tailwind, Drizzle, Neon postgreSQL, Zod, BetterAuth, Shadcn, Resend and framer-motion with gsap for animations.

 I will be happy to work with you
 ### 🧰 Languages and Tools